 There is a constant and ongoing debate as to whether or not the Mossberg 500 or the Remington 870 is the better shotgun.
 To be perfectly honest, they are both fantastic options, but there are some key differences.

-One of the biggest differences is between the models that are available in each brand.
+One of the biggest differences is between the models available by each brand.
 There are more models available from Mossberg than there are from Remington.
 Remington has kept their traditional design and made several modifications over the years.

-Another key difference is actually where the safety is located.
+Another key difference is where they put the safety.
 The Mossberg 500 is designed to be usable for the ambidextrous among us because the safety is mounted on top and is central to the shotgun.
 That means both right and left-handed shooters can pick it up and use it right out of the box.

 The Remington 870, on the other hand, is primarily made for right-handed shooters.
 The safety is right before the trigger and can be cumbersome for the left-handed shooter.
 Remington does make a left-handed 870, but it is slightly more expensive and is not always easy to find without contacting the manufacturer directly.

-The Remington 870 is much the same way, though.
-The traditional design that Remington embraces also lends itself to being easy to repair or replace worn parts as needed.
+The Remington 870 is much the same way, too.
+The traditional design that Remington embraces also lends itself to easy repair or worn part replacement as needed.

 Another difference between the two is the housing.
 Remington uses steel while Mossberg uses aluminum.
 The aluminum does make the gun lighter, but the steel makes the gun more stable when you shoot.

-Honestly, you can adapt easily to either of the shotguns to find that is going to be the one that fits you best.
+Honestly, you can adapt easily to either of the shotguns to find the one that fits you best.

 Real Reviews from Real People.

-Over at Guns & Ammo, Brad Fitzpatrick loves his Mossberg 500.
-“Robust design, a variety of options and a 50-plus year history of excellence make the Mossberg line a logical choice for home defense.
-In addition, this gun is still made in the U.S. and is still sold for a reasonable price.
+At Guns & Ammo, Brad Fitzpatrick loves his Mossberg 500.
+He said of the Mossberg, “Robust design, a variety of options and a 50-plus year history of excellence make the Mossberg line a logical choice for home defense.
+In addition, this gun is still made in the U.S. and is available for a reasonable price.
 There are plenty of defensive shotguns in the world, but in my mind, the Mossberg 500 is still the best.”

 It’s important to note that the Mossberg is not manufactured according to military specifications but has passed military tests.
 Always verify your information as you research the shotguns you’re interested in.